How Many OZ in a Double Shot: The Right Answer is Here!

 When making espresso, accuracy is very important.
 You can learn more about the brewing process by measuring the size of a shot, whether you use a shot glass or a scale.
 Measuring the same way every time helps you change things like the grind size and the extraction time.
 With this level of accuracy, home baristas can improve their skills and make their espresso taste exactly the way they like it.

-Play around with Ratios
+Play around with ratios

 It’s up to you how much coffee to water you want.
 You can change the strength and power of your shots by trying out different ratios.
 If you want to try a stronger or softer taste, changing the amount of coffee to water is a fun way to do it.
 Don’t just follow the rules for ratios; find the right mix for your own tastes.